MasoniteFramework/docs/internal_server_error.md

 Get().route('/dashboard', 'DashboardController@show').name('dashboard')
 ```

-It is good convention to name your routes since route url’s can change but the name should always stay the same.
+It is good convention to name your routes since route URI's can change but the name should always stay the same.

 ### Route Middleware